TaherehZarratEhsan/starter-hugo-academic/content/home/experience.md

     description: |2-
         Research and python implementation of:

-        * Advanced deep learning methods such as Transformer, Attention, GNN, and AE using customized loss function and maximum likelihood principle
+        * Research and application of machine learning, deep learning, pattern recognition and its application for computer vision

 design: